codeforboston/codeforboston.github.io/index.md

 - [ ] [Explore our projects](https://codeforboston.org/projects/)
 - [ ] Attend New Member Orientation, held every First and Third Tuesday of the month

+## Orientation Materials

+- What We Do
+- How We Work
+- Project Roles
+- Member Expectations
+- FAQ

 ## Quick Links

 - Website: https://www.codeforboston.org